Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/INE/eJPT/Social Engineering/Techniques.md

 5. **Exploitation**: Once the victim interacts with the phishing message, attackers exploit vulnerabilities in the target's systems or applications to gain unauthorized access, install malware, or steal sensitive information.

+### Using GoPhish

+*GoPhish is an open-source phishing framework designed for penetration testers and security professionals to simulate phishing attacks against their own organizations*

+- The platform provides a built-in email template editor with a WYSIWYG (What You See Is What You Get) interface,
+- GoPhish enables users to create phishing landing pages that mimic legitimate login portals or websites.
+These landing pages can be customized to capture credentials, personal information, or other sensitive data from targets.
+- This tool supports campaign scheduling and automation, allowing users to schedule campaign launches at specific dates and times or set up recurring campaigns

 ---

 ## Spear Fishing